Randy Arozarena Player Props: Rays vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Padres pitching staff ranks 12th in MLB.

-- The Padres' 3.84 team ERA ranks seventh across all league pitching staffs.
+- The Padres' 3.79 team ERA ranks seventh across all MLB pitching staffs.

-- Padres pitchers combine to surrender 75 total home runs at a clip of 1.1 per game (to rank 13th in the league).

 © 2023 Data Skrive.
 All rights reserved.